 Unconditional promises to give that are expected to be collected within one year are recorded at their estimated net realizable value.
 Unconditional promises to give that are expected to be collected in future years are recorded at the present value of the estimated future cash flows.
 The discounts on those amounts are computed using interest rates commensurate with the risks involved applicable to the years in which the promises are received.
-At June 30, 2023 and 2022 the allowance for uncollectible pledges was none.
-Promises to give consist of balances due in less than one year at total \$125,000 and none at June 30, 2023 and 2022, respectively.
+At June 30, 2024 and 2023 the allowance for uncollectible pledges was none.
+Promises to give consist of balances due in less than one year at total none and \$125,000 at June 30, 2024 and 2023, respectively.